datacenterops/the-data-center-stack/README.md

 # The Data Center Stack

-A community framework for understanding the data center industry.
+An open framework and taxonomy for understanding how the data center industry fits together.

 ![The Data Center Stack v1.0](./the-data-center-stack-v1-0.png)